This article provides some useful technical information for BitFolk VPS customers.

 We used to give swap as a separate device, but people kept asking for it to be bigger or smaller than we provided.
 In Linux, swap files in the 2.6.x kernel have identical performance to swap devices, and having one fewer block device is simpler, so we switched to providing VPSes with swap files instead.

 When one of BitFolk's host servers is rebooted, either for scheduled maintenance or because of some problem, most of the customer VPSes on it will not have been rebooted in a long time.
 With a typical check interval of 6 months, almost all of the customer VPSes will decide to do a fsck all at once on next boot.
-The IO load from 40-50 virtual machines all doing fsck at once is considerable and causes poor performance for all customers for some hours afterwards.
+The IO load from 40-50 virtual machines all doing fsck at once is considerable.

 With time-based fsck disabled, the fsck on boot will only happen if the mount count goes above the maximum.
 You can see the values like this: